masonwyatt23/policy-summarizer/replit.md

   - Added console logging for debugging save operations and tracking success/failure
   - Enhanced save button disable states to prevent invalid save attempts
   - Improved user feedback with clear messages about why saves fail or succeed
+- July 03, 2025: Fixed missing settings API endpoints causing save failures
+  - Added missing GET and PUT routes for `/api/settings` in backend
+  - Implemented user creation logic to ensure settings have a valid user to associate with
+  - Added comprehensive error handling and logging for settings operations
+  - Fixed TypeScript errors in user creation by using correct schema fields
+  - Enhanced frontend error handling with detailed console logging for debugging
+  - Settings now properly save to database and display success/error feedback

 ## Changelog
 - July 01, 2025.
 Initial setup